-2. Find the correct agency
+2. Find the correct agency.

 To increase the likelihood of success, it's important to file your request with the right agency.
-For example, the Environmental Protection

-Commission and the Natural Resources Department are commonly custodians of environmental documents.
+For example, the Division of Environmental Protection and the Department of Conservation and Natural Resources are commonly custodians of environmental documents.